jessjaco/circuitscape-arc-pro/README.md

 ## Acknowledgements

-The tool was authored by Jesse Anderson as guided by Kimberly Hall with The Nature Conservancy.
+This tool was authored by Jesse Anderson as guided by Kimberly Hall with The Nature Conservancy.
+It was inspired by the original ArcGIS Circuitscape tool authored by Brad McRae and Jim Platt.
 Funding for this project was provided by The Wilburforce Foundation.
+Circuitscape.jl was authored by Brad McRae, Viral Shah, Tanmay Mohapatra, and Ranjan Anantharaman.
+Omniscape.jl was authored by Vincent Landau.